AlibabaCloudDocs/hcs_sgw/intl.en-US/Best Practice/Operations logs.md

 CSG operations logs recorded in ActionTrail
 ----------------------------------------------------------------

 CSG operations logs record API events.
 The value of the eventType parameter for OpenAPI events is set to ApiCall in ActionTrail.
-For more information, see [Cloud Storage Gateway APIs](https://help.aliyun.com/document_detail/170253.html?spm=a2c4g.11174283.6.662.722e4b55T0Ed9w).

 The following table lists the API events that are not included in the preceding topic.